top of page

 We are a non-partisan organization aiming to increase voter turnout among registered voters who are unexpectedly hospitalized in the days and weeks prior to elections.

-We gather information about emergency voting processes from state websites, state code of law, and phone calls with board of elections officials.
+We gather information about emergency voting processes from state websites, state code of law, and phone calls with the board elections officials.
 Always clarify policies with your local board of elections or county clerk.

 How Does Patient Voting Work?